zyinghua/yinghua-website/_pages/about.md

     - /about.html
 ---

-I'm a Bachelor of Computer Science graduate from Monash University.
+I'm a Bachelor of Computer Science graduate from Monash University, and a graduate of Bachelor of Science (Honours) in Computer Science from The University of Sydney, where I conducted research in the field of image generation.

-My current study interest lies in Deep Learning, Computer Vision, Natural Language Processing or broadly Artificial Intelligence.
+My current study interests lie in Deep Learning, Natural Language Processing, Generative Models, or broadly Artificial Intelligence.

-I'm currently doing Bachelor of Science (Honours) in Computer Science at The University of Sydney with a research focus on the image generation field.

-I believe "Technology is about turning something magical into reality"!
+I believe that "technology is about turning something magical into reality"!